 Best Dormer Questions

-on your dormer photos page)?
-My husband & I bought a house this past October from close family friends.
-It
+dormer My husband & I bought a house this past October from close family friends.
+It has an

 foundation and part of the attic has been converted into a bedroom.

 I'd like to add the rear dormer to add a half-bath and office